 Business practices abroad are often very different from business practices in the United States.
 In certain nations, paying or bribing foreign officials to gain entry into a market is an accepted part of doing business.
 While these nations may encourage bribery, the United States government seeks to deter it via the Foreign Corrupt Practices Act (FCPA).
 Enacted in 1977 and substantially revised in 1988, FCPA prohibits American corporations and individuals from paying foreign officials to obtain or maintain business.

 FCPA Violations can expose you to exorbitant fines, and even prison time

 Being accused of an FCPA violation can have lifelong implications for your career and your company’s reputation.

-If a federal law enforcement agency is investigating you or your company for suspected FCPA violations, the lawyer you choose in your defense can have a significant impact in how your case is resolved.
-From his office in Dallas, attorney Dan C. Guthrie, Jr., in Dallas, TX has gotten positive results for companies and individuals under investigation for FCPA violations.
+If a federal law enforcement agency is investigating you or your company for FCPA violations, the lawyer you choose in your defense can have a significant impact in how your case is resolved.

-As a former federal prosecutor, Dan in Dallas, TX handled one of the first FCPA grand jury investigations.
-With substantial experience on both sides of these cases, he is familiar with the resources available to government attorneys and with the investigative tactics and legal strategies they employ.
-If an indictment cannot be avoided, Dan will explore all possible resolutions, including trial as necessary.
-His meticulous, aggressive approach to defending his clients’ rights has led to favorable outcomes in courtrooms across America.
+With substantial experience on both sides of these cases, Dan is familiar with the resources available to government attorneys and with the investigative tactics and legal strategies they employ.
+If an indictment can’t be avoided, Dan will explore all possible resolutions, including taking a case to trial.